Wind Cave National ParkCurrently Open

 - Tags: National Park, Park, Wildlife Park, Family And Kids, Nature

-About Wind Cave National Park, Custer
+Wind Cave National Park - Review

 Wind Cave National Park intends to preserve and conserve the natural resources.
 Wind Cave National Park is spread over 33,851 acres.
 Because of its really small size, park managers all over states took an active part in helping the ecosystems function as they used to function in the past.
 This mainly requires the understanding of how everything in the park works and how the naturally operating system would have initially functioned.
 Park rangers pair up with researchers to replicate the natural system which uses prescribed fires, biological control of exotic plant species and bison round-ups.